 If the tutoring works on a drop-in basis, you are permitted to stay during the posted hours and receive tutoring.
 However, each session with a drop-in tutor will last a maximum of 30 minutes.
 Please also click on the "Subjects" link on the left-hand side for specific appointment and drop-in policies for each subject.

 Please call the Newtown Center at 215-968-8044 and ask to speak with one of the Assistant Directors or the Director if you have any questions or concerns about these policies.

-If I came to the Center for an appointment, can I still come to a Math or Writing Workshop or AESL Conversation Group?
+If I came to the Center for an appointment, can I still come to a Math or Writing Workshop, Conversation Group, or Study Group?

 Yes.
-Even if you had an appointment or came for drop-in tutoring, you are permitted to attend a Workshop or Conversation Group.
+Even if you had an appointment or came for drop-in tutoring, you are permitted to attend a Workshop, Conversation Group, or Study Group.

 Yes.
 Call 215-968-8307 or 215-504-8617 for assistance.
 Please note that questions about problems must come from the textbook.